matf-pp/2021_Online_prodavnica/README.md

 <h2>:computer:Languages and technologies</h2>
 For building our app we used Dart programing language and framework Flutter in Visual Studio Code.
 <h2>:wrench:The environment</h2>
-The app was made on the Windows operating system as well as on Ubuntu.
+The app is made for Android and IOS operating system.
 <h2>:checkered_flag:Run the app</h2>
 <h2>:mortar_board:Authors</h2>